-The chair should announce the opening of a shareholders' meeting at the specified meeting time if the attending shareholders represent more than one-half of the total number of voting shares.
+The chair should announce the opening of a shareholders' meeting at the specified meeting time if the attending shareholders represent more than one-half of the total number of voting shares, and also announce the number of non-voting rights, the number of shares present, and other relevant information.
 The chair may declare the meeting postponed only in the event where attending shareholders represent less than one-half of the total number of voting shares, provided that no more than two postponements may be made and not for a combined total of more than one hour; if the meeting has been postponed twice and the shareholders present still do not represent at least one-third of the total issued shares, the chair shall declare the meeting aborted.